 Aside from complying with your legal obligations to do so, there are plenty of reasons why you shouldn’t be too hasty in tidying up your paperwork drawer.

-- If HMRC decides to look into your business or personal tax affairs, you will need to produce your accounting records for the inspector.
+- If HMRC decides to look into your business or personal tax affairs, you will need to produce your accounting records for the inspector (HMRC compliance checks).

-- In the future, you may well need to double-check your past workings, or search for a transaction for your own purposes – especially if you don’t have online copies.
+- In the future, you may need to double-check your past work or search for a transaction for your own purposes, especially if you don’t have online copies.

 - Online accounting software has become very much the norm these days, and has been adopted by almost all leading contractor accountants.
 This means that almost all of your tax records should be safely stored on the Cloud.